Keep development fast by using the lightest update strategy for each file change.

 1) Hot module replacement (fastest path)

-HMR is used when code can update without restarting extension runtime wiring.
+Extension.js uses HMR when code can update without restarting the extensionβs background processes and event listeners.

 Common examples: